-RESET is a dedicated pin with a built-in pullup device.
+RESET is a dedicated pin with a pullup device built in.
 It has input hysteresis, a high current output driver, and no output slew rate control.
 Internal power-on reset and low-voltage reset circuitry typically make external reset circuitry unnecessary.
 This pin is normally connected to the standard 6-pin background debug connector, so a development system can directly reset the MCU system.
-If desired, a manual external reset can be added by supplying a simple switch to ground (pull RESET pin low to force a reset).
+If desired, a manual external reset can be added by supplying a simple switch to ground (pull reset pin low to force a reset).